 Go to a Salon

-Professionals simply have access to better higher-end color options.
+Professionals simply have access to better higher-end colour options.
 Additionally, your stylist has the experience to match the right color to your face and features.
-It’s also a good idea to request vegetable-based dyes, cellophanes, and hennas.
+It’s also a good idea to request vegetable-based dyes, cellophane, and hennas.
 These agents are much easier on thinning hair.
 It’s best to avoid bleach altogether.

 Information on Hair Loss in Women

 There are several factors behind hair loss among females.
 Conditions that can cause thinning and loss include the level of iron in the body, poor diet, stress levels, hormonal imbalances, thyroid level inconsistencies, changes in weight, and of course genetics.

 Hair loss due to things like stress, diet, and thyroid are typically only temporary issues.

 Because these are linked to things that can be controlled with proper health measures, and because the follicle isn’t sustaining damage, hair will many times grow back after proper health has been restored.
 The same is true for chemotherapy-related hair loss.
 Once treatment has ended, the toxins from the chemo will leave the body and hair will start to regrow.